tai/python-ucdev/README.md

 provided by Cypress.

 Current development focuses on GPIO and SPI features to use Nordic nRF24 wireless tranceiver chip.
-See sample script nrf24-test.py for the detail.
+See sample scripts under bin/ folder for the detail.